BlackBasta/AZ3FU4D/README.md

 - 👋 Hi, I’m @AZ3FU4D
-- 👀 I’m interested in CTAZY THINGS
+- 👀 I’m interested in CRAZY THINGS
 - 🌱 I’m currently learning SOMETHING THAT NOT EVERYONE DARES TO
 - 💞️ I’m looking to collaborate on NOTHING
 - 📫 How to reach me </?>